Anita Zaidi

 Now is the time to support developing countries in building the infrastructure, skills, and systems they need to develop safe and affordable vaccines for diseases that mostly affect poorer nations.

-By Anita Zaidi President, Gender Equality, Bill & Melinda Gates Foundation
+By Anita Zaidi President, Gender Equality Division, Bill & Melinda Gates Foundation

 More about the foundation